 On the other hand, there are several concrete advantages to choosing G Suite.
 If you choose one of their business plans, you’ll have access to unlimited storage.
 Gmail is, in my opinion, far superior to Outlook in terms of flexibility, organization potential, and search.
 And the plans you can choose from are much less complicated and more sensible.
 Accordingly, if I were forced to make a blanket recommendation, I’d suggest G Suite over Office 365.

 Winner: G Suite

-If you decide to go with G Suite, one of the best third-party tools you can use to improve your results is our namesake tool, EmailAnalytics.
+If you decide to go with G Suite, be sure to check out this list of G Suite features, and this list of 51 G Suite tips and tricks.
+And if you’re using G Suite or Gmail, one of the best third-party tools you can use to improve your results is our namesake tool, EmailAnalytics.
 EmailAnalytics is an analytics platform for Gmail and G Suite which enables you to visualize and measure the email activity of your team.
 With it, you can find your top senders and recipients, analyze the busiest times and days for your organization, learn your average email response times, and even determine the frequency and intensity of your email threads.
 Sign up for a free trial today, and master the art of email productivity in your organization.

 Jayson is a long-time columnist for Forbes, Entrepreneur, BusinessInsider, Inc, and various other major media publications, where he has authored over 1,000 articles since 2012, covering technology, marketing, and entrepreneurship.
 In 2010, he founded a marketing agency that appeared on the Inc. 5000 before exiting it in January of 2019, and he is now the CEO of EmailAnalytics.